-As an international school group, we want to lead rather than follow education systems that skew towards grades and tests.
+As an international school group, we do not want to follow education systems that skew towards grades and tests, we want to lead.
 Our vision is to help shape the future through holistic programmes that integrate inter and intra-personal development, skills, and academia.

 The EtonHouse Difference